 Benefits of Using a Decarb Machine vs. Oven Decarboxylation

-If you’ve ever tried decarbing cannabis in your kitchen oven, you know it’s part science, part gamble.
-While technically possible, the oven method leaves a lot to chance—temperature swings, overcooking, under-activation, and lingering odors.
+If you’ve ever tried decarbing cannabis in your kitchen oven, you know it’s part science, part gamble, and requires attention to detail.
+While technically possible, the oven method leaves a lot to chance—temperature fluctuations, timing, and airflow can all influence the outcome.

 Feature